apache/parquet-format/README.md

 the reasoning behind adding these to the format.

 ## Checksumming
-Data pages can be individually checksummed.
+Pages of all kinds can be individually checksummed.
 This allows disabling of checksums at the HDFS file level, to better support single row lookups.
-Data page checksums are calculated using the standard CRC32 algorithm on the compressed data of a page (not including the page header itself).
+Checksums are calculated using the standard CRC32 algorithm - as used in e.g. GZip - on the serialized binary representation of a page (not including the page header itself).

 ## Error recovery
 If the file metadata is corrupt, the file is lost.
 If the column metadata is corrupt,